Swipe Into the Animals

 Sometimes it seems to be mixed in sparrows, so you may be able to tell by looking at the cheeks.

-Type of sparrow.
+Sparrow Type of List

 • Saxaul Sparrow